laurakond/Artly/README.md

 To deploy to the Heroku website, follow the steps below:

+- In your IDE, before going to Heroku website, add the following prebuid command in the package.json file, "scripts" section:
+  - `"heroku-prebuild": "npm install -g serve",`
+- Add a Procfile at the root of the project with the following web command: `web: serve -s build`
 - Navigate to [Heroku](https://www.heroku.com) platform website ang log in or create an account.
 - Click 'Create new App'.
 - Choose a unique project name and select your region from the drop down.